ondraveres/MyExplainMill/docs/src/masks.md

 #### Discussion

 It is not clear to me, if the above is not over-engineered and / or sufficiently general, as there are many open questions.
-* Can get rid of `participation` everywhere except the Shapley / Bazhaffs.
 * Can we support multi banzhaf values?
 * I do not know, if the FlatView should contain `StructureMask` or `Mask`.
 The latter has the advantage that it has a clearly defined